dozy-programmer/Dark-Note/README.md

 # Dark Note

-Dark note is a simple and intuitive note app for your notes and checklists.
+Dark note is a feature rich and intuitive app for your notes and checklists.

 ## Table of contents
 * [Preview](#preview)